Choosing Effective Charities

 “I don’t like to support charities that spend money on fundraising and glossy marketing campaigns.”

-If you’re generous and want to support good causes it won’t be difficult to find effective charities.
-Stick to your values, do some research, ask the charities questions.
-Perhaps start with a smaller gift and then increase it once you get to know the charity better and see what they can do.
+If you’re generous and want to support good causes, it won’t be difficult to find the right charities.
+Stick to your values, ask yourself the tough questions, do some research, and don’t believe the myths.
+Perhaps start with a smaller gift, and then increase it once you get to know the charity better and see what they can do.
 But ultimately, remember that it’s a question of trust – do you trust this organisation to do good work with your funding?
 If you do, then trust them to spend those funds wisely.

 “The Gift Trust provides a personalised service for my plan to give, donate and support the causes that are important to me at a reasonable cost.”